Other Starlets, Stars and Movies

 Coca Nicolas

 Excessive vice lead to her addiction to the drug Mogadon.
 When the Bold Era passed, her film career deteriorated.
-She took work as an entertainer in Japan, where she turned to alcohol abuse and heavy smoking.
-Eventually she returned to the Philippines, but she had squandered her savings.
-She lost her house, and is now battling lung disease from her past chain smoking.
-Coca said she regrets not putting aside money for her future during her glory days as a bold star.
+She took work as an entertainer in Japan, where she turned to alcohol abuse and heavy smoking, later suffering from lung disease as a result.
+By the time she returned to the Philippines, she had squandered her savings.
+Her financial struggles were compounded when she lost her Pampanga house during the eruption of Mt.
+Pinatubo in 1991.
+Coca began selling ice and ice candy to earn a living.

 Barbara Benitez